ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 	- Lots of material at page 118
 		- Lot's of references to Charlie Munger
 		- "If you only have a hammer, everything is nail"
-		- "A wryly wise person is not someone who knows everything, but someone who is able to make sense of things by drawing from an extended resource of interpretation themes.
-Thi stands in harsh contrast to the common not-so-wise belief that we need to learn from experience.
+		- "A really wise person is not someone who knows everything, but someone who is able to make sense of things by drawing from an extended resource of interpretation themes.
+This stands in harsh contrast to the common not-so-wise belief that we need to learn from experience.
 It is much better to learn from the experiences of others - especially when this experience is reflected on and turned into versatile "mental models" that can be used in different situations. "
+			- What does this mean??
+This contradicts a lot
 			- Conflict with Bloom's Taxonomy of understanding?
 Don't you have to learn first?
 Or is it really a conflict?
 			- Does this conflict with learning from failure?